 A: Assuming the balcony is up to the job (and please do check first!!) the bigger the better, but generally speaking I find pot-shaped containers work better than growing bags as they allow you to put in a top quality compost, and are easier to keep moist.
 A minimum of about 30cm3 , but ideally bigger is what I would recommend.
 If space and weight are an issue, then try the crop bags made from a sort of plasticised hessian material as these are very light weight, available in a range of sizes, fold flat and tiny for off-season storage, and have brilliant drainage holes in them!

-Q: I’ve just noticed that my apple tree has several areas on it where the branches are all bobbly and swollen, but they seem to be coming in to leaf OK.
+Q: I’ve just noticed that my apple tree has several areas on it where the branches are all bobbly and swollen.
+They seem to be coming in to leaf OK.
 What is this?

 A: It sounds as if they were hit by woolly aphid.
 This sap-sucking pest causes you stems to swell and distort as it feeds, but its a symptom that is often first noticed when the plants start to grow in the spring.
 Once this damage has appeared the infested stem may start to die back, especially when the damage is severe, or if apple canker disease gets in via the wounded bark.
 I suggest you prune out the worst affected areas.

-Q: Is it too late to sow peas in March?
+Q: Pippa, is it too late to sow peas in March?

-A: Its certainly worth sowing some peas in March and in many areas, the soil stays so very wet and so extremely cold well into March, so for much of the country sowing any earlier is not possible!
+A: Its certainly worth sowing some peas in March.
+In many areas, the soil stays so very wet and so extremely cold well into March.
+So for much of the country sowing any earlier is not possible!
 If the soil is still a bit wet and cold where you are, I suggest you sow the seed in cells, root-trainer pots or small flower pots and then transplant the peas when the plants are three or four inches tall and things have warmed up a bit.
 Remember to get some twiggy sticks in to the soil when you sow the seed or plant the young peas out, these will act as supports as the peas grow.

-Q: Is it true that it is not a good idea to cut an established hedge in spring, and if so, why?
+Q: Is it true that it is not a good idea to cut an established hedge in spring.
+If so, why?

-A: Its certainly true, and in fact as the bird nesting season has officially started in spring, it is actually illegal to do anything which might disturb nesting birds!
-The hedge itself would not mind, but you could very easily cause tragedy as far as the wild birds are concerned.
+A: Its certainly true.
+In fact as the bird nesting season has officially started in spring, it is actually illegal to do anything which might disturb nesting birds!
+The hedge itself would not mind.
+But you could very easily cause tragedy as far as the wild birds are concerned.

 Q: Some of my seedlings have suddenly died, sort of flopped over, can I save them?

 A: The most likely cause is damping off disease.
 This is caused by fungi, often introduced via unclean compost, trays or pots, or from non-mains water.
 Sadly there is no way you’ll be able to resurrect the seedlings but do check on your gardening hygiene.
-Its also worth watering seedlings with a dilute copper fungicide as this can help to prevent the infection getting a hold in the first place.
+Its also worth watering seedlings with a dilute copper fungicide.
+This can help to prevent the infection getting a hold in the first place.

 Q: The winter has left my lawn riddled with moss, what can I do?

-Q: I am fed up with all the caterpillars I get in my brassicas, especially the calabrese, please, please suggest a chemical free solution?
+Q: Pippa, I am fed up with all the caterpillars I get in my brassicas, especially the calabrese.
+Please, please suggest a chemical free solution?